3sky/blog-src/content/posts/how-to-gp-1.md

 1. Destroy the Terraform-managed infrastructure

-    `WARNING` - At the end of learnig session destroy unused infrastructure - it's cheaper
+    `WARNING` - At the end of learning session destroy unused infrastructure - it's cheaper

     ```bash
     terraform destroy